German economy minister pledges to restrict arms exports

 Exports to the Gulf States also rose sharply.

-Germany's national security council, which includes Merkel and the ministers of economy, defense, development and foreign affairs, has to approve licences and the details of its individual decisions are not made public.
+Germany's national security council, which includes Merkel and the ministers of economy, defence, development and foreign affairs, has to approve licences and the details of its individual decisions are not made public.

-New export limits could cause lasting damage to the German defense industry, the head of the Airbus (AIR.PA) Defense and Space division, Bernhard Gerwert, said last week.
+New export limits could cause lasting damage to the German defence industry, the head of the Airbus Defence and Space division, Bernhard Gerwert, said last week.

 Arms sales are a highly sensitive issue in Germany because of the country's Nazi past and the role of its arms makers in fuelling 19th and 20th century wars.